 Verdict: While offering a few innovative choices, there is great concern about the quality and nothing that feels “artisan”.
 Especially concerning for a company whose whole platform is built on fine craftsmanship, Jeulia Jewelry simply does not deliver.
 The quality of the metal is low, meaning that the products may not last long.
 There are little options for colored gems, and nothing that suggests these designs are inherently unique.

-Customer Service: What do customers have to say?
+Customer Service: What do customers have to say about a Jeulia ring?